doohee323/tz-msa-jhipster/README.md

-This is a haproxy example on vagrant.
+This is a microservice with jhipster on vagrant.
 ==========================================================================

 # Features